tonyhathuc/project-week-9-final-project/README.md

 ## In this repository:

-- In the folder code you can find the jupyter notebook with python code used to access the data, clean it and train our machinel earning model.
+- In the folder [code](https://github.com/tonyhathuc/project-week-9-final-project/tree/master/code)  you can find the jupyter notebook with python code used to access the data, clean it and train our machinel earning model.
-- Data folder contains the .csv files
+- In [data](https://github.com/tonyhathuc/project-week-9-final-project/tree/master/data) folder you can find the .csv files

 ## Conclusions
 - Holiday seasons contributes to spike in Weekly Sales